About

 Teaching

-I teach seminars for first-year undergraduate students at the University of Southampton.
-I also work as a part-time lecturer for the University of Bournemouth, where I run a second-year module, ‘The Victorians’.
+I have taught seminars for first-year undergraduate students at the University of Southampton.
+I have also worked as a part-time lecturer for the University of Bournemouth, with responsibility for a second-year module, ‘The Victorians’.

 My full teaching experience is as follows: